-The UB Timberland Fund (AIF) managed by UB Asset Management Ltd invests in Finnish forest properties.
+The UB Timberland Fund (AIF) managed by UB Fund Management Company Ltd invests in Finnish forest properties.
 The goal of the investment activities is to increase the value of assets in the long term.
 The fund is intended for investors who want to invest in Finnish forest properties and seek a steady return through logging income and the increase in the value of the growing stock.

-In forestry, the main elements of sustainability are the sustainable management of commercial forests, water protection and the protection and promotion of biodiversity in both commercial and natural forests.
+In forestry, the main sustainability criteria are the sustainable management of commercial forests, water protection and the protection and promotion of biodiversity in both commercial and natural forests.
 The UB Timberland Fund wants to lead the way in responsible forest management.
-These measures also aim at effective management of sustainability risks, as the changes in forests brought about by climate change, for example, are directly linked to the planning and implementation of practical forest management measures.
+These measures also aim to

 Economic sustainability is ensured on the fund's lands by keeping forests vibrant and productive.
 Forest management is based on systematic planning, which ensures that the management measures are carried out in a timely manner.
-The fund's forest management combines the requirements of the FSC® (FSC-C109750) and PEFCTM certificates with a strong climate focus, which is centred on the development of forest carbon sinks over the long term.
-Logging is carried out sustainably so that the value of the growing stock does not decline in the long term.
-For example, in FSC-certified forests, this means that logging volumes never exceed the sustainable allowable cut calculated for every ten-year period.
+The fund's forest management combines the requirements of the FSC[®] (FSC-C109750) and PEFC[TM] certificates with a strong climate focus, which is centred on the development of forest carbon sinks over the long term.
+Logging is carried out in the forests in a sustainable way so that the value of the growing stock does not decline in the long term.
+For example, in FSC-certified forests, this means that logging volumes never exceed the logging plans calculated for every ten-year period.
 Forest growth can also be enhanced with fertilisers in suitable sites.